At Tome

 To some of the rest of us, not so much.
 But that is all water under the bridge by this time.

-Since the release of PoA, not only has the reader been suffering from a viral Snape-Loved-Lily infection, a high percentage of the readers have also consistently interpreted the character of Snape himself as the “geek,” the “outsider,” the kid who is commonly mocked and picked on by the “popular kids”, and nothing has ever been able to deflect us from it.
+Since the release of PoA, not only had the reader been suffering from a viral Snape-Loved-Lily infection, a high percentage of the readers have also consistently interpreted the character of Snape himself as the “geek,” the “outsider,” the kid who is commonly mocked and picked on by the “popular kids”, and nothing has ever been able to deflect us from it.
 The Pensive junket in OotP gave us a positive wave of vindication on this issue.
 And I think that this is really the crux of the matter.
 The relevant issue is not who Snape is.
 It is who the readers are.

 JK Rowling has been widely hailed as a phenomenon who somehow has been able to connect with “reluctant readers”.
 I will offer no criticism of this particular response to her work.
 But, allow me to point out that the bulk of JK Rowling’s readership, and certainly her adult readership are still precisely the same demographic that such fantasy adventure stories have always appealed to.
 Which is to say; reading children.
 And to an overwhelming extent, the adults who used to be them.